Plugin Framework¶

 url: http://localhost:8000/mcp

-The plugin configuration file is used to configure a set of plugins to run a set of hook points throughout the MCP Context Forge.
+The plugin configuration file is used to configure a set of plugins that implement hook functions used to register to hook points throughout the MCP Context Forge.
 An example configuration is below.
 It contains two main sections: plugins

 and plugin_settings